-Basel III introduced a 3% minimum leverage ratio which is calculated on quarterly basis.
-The bank does not see any material changes for this reporting period.
+Basel III introduced a 3% minimum leverage ratio, which is calculated on quarterly basis.
+The group does not see any material changes for this reporting period which remained stable and above the CBUAE minimum requirement.

 1. Summary comparison of accounting assets vs leverage ratio exposure LR1